atlas-brown/slowpoke/INSTRUCTIONS.md

 http://xx.xx.xx.xx/boutique_medium.png
 ...
 ```

-The reviewer can expect to see plots comparing predicted throughput and groundtruth by opening the links.
-The log files can also be inspected directly.
-The reviewer should see the relative prediction error (the `Error Perc:` row in the log file) to be within 10%, and most of them centers around 0-4%.
+These URLs will depict plots comparing the predicted throughput (collected by running Slowpoke) with the actual groundtruth (collected by running the application on the cluster).
+The log files can also be inspected directly, including confirming that the relative prediction error (_viz._ `Error Perc:` in the log file) is within 10% and mostly around 0-4%.

 <details>
  <summary>